 There are multiple methods to scale up an implied equity risk premium for the additional risk in emerging markets.
-The best way for most companies is to scale up the default spread of the emerging market government bond by doing the following:
+The best way for most companies is to scale up the [default spread/cost-of-debt) of the emerging market government bond by doing the following:

 - Calculate the mature market ERP.

 - Take the default spread of the emerging market government bond.